 After you have your smiley piercing done, you’ll need to take great care of it to make sure you don’t get an infection and to help minimize any pain you’ll feel in that first week or two.

 To make this mixture, take one-fourth of a teaspoon of salt and stir it into one cup of water.
 Put some water in your mouth and swish it up so it reaches your smiley piercing.
-Hold the water there for a couple minutes to thoroughly saturate the area.
-Then you spit it out.
+Hold the water there for a couple of minutes to thoroughly saturate the area, then you spit it out.
 You can take a few sips to make sure you’ve completely rinsed it.

 While your piercing is healing, you should make sure that you touch it as little as possible with your fingers.
 You don’t want to contaminate it with bacteria and cause an infection that you could have easily prevented by keeping your germy fingers off of it.
 If you can’t stop yourself from touching it, make sure you scrub your hands well with soap and water first.

-But you should also resist moving your piercing around with your tongue too.
-It will be tempting to wiggle it around and run your tongue over the frenulum area.
-But you need to fight that urge because if your piercing is being moved around a lot, it’s going to take longer to heal.
+In addition, you should resist moving your piercing around with your tongue as well.
+It will be tempting to wiggle it around and run your tongue over the frenulum area, but you need to fight that urge because if your piercing is being moved around a lot, it’s going to take longer to heal.

 When it is healing, you’ll want to skip mouthwash because it will burn like crazy and make the piercing pain seem like a walk in the park.

 You should continue to brush your teeth twice a day because you don’t want to end up with a cavity just because you got a smiley face piercing.
-But because regular minty toothpaste can seem way too hot for your piercing, you should look for a milder flavor.
+On the other hand, because regular minty toothpaste can seem way too hot for your piercing, you should look for a milder flavor.
 You can find bubblegum flavors of toothpaste if you look in the children’s section of the toothpaste aisle.